Preimplantation Genetic Testing

 “Aneuploid” indicates that one or more chromosome abnormalities was identified throughout the biopsy sample.
 Aneuploid embryos are unlikely to result in a successful pregnancy or can lead to miscarriage or the birth of a child with a serious genetic disorder.
 Thus, the transfer of aneuploid embryos is not recommended.

 “Mosaic” indicates that one or more chromosome abnormalities was identified, but only in a portion of the biopsy sample--indicating that there is a mix of euploid and aneuploid cells in the biopsy due to an error in DNA division that occurred post-fertilization.
-Mosaic embryos are known to implant less often and miscarry more often than euploid embryos, but they have sometimes led to the birth of apparently healthy children.
-There is a risk that a mosaic embryo could lead to the birth of a child with a genetic condition.
-Given the risks, the transfer of mosaic embryos is generally not recommended but can be considered on a case by case basis.
+Mosaic embryos are known to implant less often and miscarry more often than euploid embryos, but they have led to the birth of apparently healthy children.
+There is a risk that a mosaic embryo could lead to the birth of a child with a genetic condition, though this risk appears to be small based on existing data.
+Given these risks, the transfer of mosaic embryos can be considered, though euploid embryos are typically prioritized.
 Approximately 15% of all samples are categorized as mosaic.

 Though rare (<2% of samples), the results of PGT-A can be inconclusive.
 This can occur due to a variety of reasons, including poor embryo or cell quality, degraded DNA, or technical failure.
 When this occurs, a re-biopsy of the embryo can be considered, as a second sample returns a conclusive result the vast majority of the time.
 However, the option of re-biopsy should be discussed in detail with your doctor and/or the IVF lab’s embryologist(s) to determine if it is a recommended procedure.

-It is important to note that PGT-A is not meant to replace standard prenatal care.
-Should a transfer be successful, you are encouraged to consider any prenatal genetic testing options presented to you by your OB/GYN.
+The accuracy of PGT-A is approximately 98%.
+As results are based on a single biopsy sample of the embryo's trophectoderm, it is possible that the results may not be representative of the entire embryo.
+Given this, PGT-A is not meant to replace standard prenatal care.
+Should a transfer be successful, you are encouraged to consider any prenatal genetic testing options presented to you by your healthcare provider.